 Best Calligraphy pens Buyers Guide

 Calligraphy is the art of letter design.
 Other than staying within general parameters of shape and design there are no boundaries in lettering or styles so long as it is readable.
-One of the oldest known forms of calligraphy started in ancient Rome which is what the english alphabet is based off of today.
+One of the oldest known forms of calligraphy started in ancient Rome which is what the English alphabet is based on today.

 There are some important things to keep in mind when looking for the right pen to purchase.

 - Brush Pens – This style of brush has a container that holds the ink and feeds the bristles the ink.
 Brush pens come in sets of different colors and are shaped like pens.
 Often having 2 tips, a fine and broad.
 Works similarly to a brush but considerably cheaper.

 - Dip Nib Pens – Most common style of pen among professional calligraphers.
 This style of nib pen sports a metal tip that is dipped into the ink.
 Requires a nib holder to use and has a built in reservoir that varies in sizes.
 Larger reservoirs mean more writing or drawing before having to re dip the nib.

 - Fountain Pens – Very similar to the dip pen.
 The difference being the fountain pen has a cartridge that feeds the ink to the nibs.
 The fountain pen nib is less flexible than the dip nib.